How is gallbladder cancer diagnosed?

 - To help guide certain types of treatments

-- To look for a possible recurrence of the cancer
+- To look for signs of the cancer coming back after treatment

-People who have (or may have) gallbladder cancer may have one or more of the following tests.
+People who have (or might have) gallbladder cancer may have one or more of the following tests.

 This is an easy test to have done, and it uses no radiation.
-For a gallbladder ultrasound exam, you simply lie on a table while the doctor or ultrasound technician moves the transducer (which is shaped like a wand) along the skin over the right upper abdomen.
+You simply lie on a table while the doctor or ultrasound technician moves the transducer (which is shaped like a wand) along the skin over the right upper abdomen.
 Usually, the skin is first lubricated with gel.

-Endoscopic or laparoscopic ultrasound: These techniques let the doctor put the ultrasound transducer inside the body, closer to the gallbladder to produce more detailed images than a standard ultrasound.
-The transducer is on the end of a thin, lighted tube that has an attached viewing device (an endoscope or laparoscope).
-The tube is either passed through the mouth, down through the stomach, and near the gallbladder area (endoscopic ultrasound) or through a surgical cut in the abdomen (belly) (laparoscopic ultrasound).
+Endoscopic or laparoscopic ultrasound: In these techniques, the doctor puts the ultrasound transducer inside the body and closer to the gallbladder, which gives more detailed images than a standard ultrasound.
+The transducer is on the end of a thin, lighted tube that has an attached viewing device.
+The tube is either passed through the mouth, down through the stomach, and near the gallbladder area (endoscopic ultrasound) or through a small surgical cut in the belly (laparoscopic ultrasound).

 Computed tomography (CT) scan

-The CT scan is an x-ray test that produces detailed cross-sectional images of your body.
+The CT scan uses x-rays to make detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these into images of slices of the part of your body that is being studied.

-Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
+Before any pictures are taken, you might be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
-You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
+You might also need an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures throughout your body.